 Bright blonde is timeless, but Tardo tells us to expect glowing shades of wheat blonde (à la Chrissy Teigen, Jennifer Lopez, Jasmine Sanders, and Ciara) as autumn sets in.
 Plus, this tone, he notes, is easier on the shade and will add more shine and gloss back into sun-bleached or damaged strands.

 Yes, more red!
-But, according to Tardo, this autumn colour trend is a deeper, richer, more "natural" take on the aforementioned juicy hues like poppy or cherry.
+But, according to Tardo, this colour trend is a deeper, richer, more "natural" take on the aforementioned juicy hues like poppy or cherry.
 Celebrities such as Issa Rae, Zendaya, and Madeline Brewer all have iterations of it.

 "Auburn tones make this hair colour look natural and rich," explains Tardo.
 "It is great for adding depth to the hair while maintaining more brightness than we get from darker brunette shades or ultra-light red tones."